pumped storage projects consume more electricity than they generate by recycling water to provide "peak" power

 Three legislators proposed the project, not a utility company that had identified a need for another project in the region, to generate jobs just like the Virginia City Hybrid Energy Center.
 An influential blogger associated with Dominion Energy described the political direction to construct the Hybrid Energy Center and a pumped storage project as:8

-The action by the General Assembly gane a green light for the utility to incest in an economically-depressed region, but there were still major hurdles for constructing an actual project.
-No pumped storage project in the US has utilized coal mines as one of the storage reservoirs for a pumped storage project, and sulfur within remaining coal could cause the water to become acid enough to damage turbines.
-The spinning equipment has very narrow tolerances, so the threat of metal corrosion would require expensive maintenance.
+The action by the General Assembly gave a green light for the utility to invest in an economically-depressed region, but there were still major hurdles for constructing an actual project.
+No pumped storage project in the United States has utilized coal mines as one of the storage reservoirs for a pumped storage project; sulfur within remaining coal could cause the water to become acid enough to damage the metal of the turbines.
+The spinning equipment has very narrow tolerances, so the threat of corrosion would require expensive water treatment and preventive maintenance.

 Construction would create hundreds of jobs, but those would exist only for a brief period and could be filled by construction workers who migrate to the project from outside Southwest Virginia.
 A pumped storage facility would create 10-15 high-paying, permanent jobs.
-The utility would pay increased property taxes to the county in which the project was constructed, so at least one local jurisdiction in Southwest Virginia would receive long-term benefits.9
+The utility would pay an estimated $12 million annually in property taxes.
+The coalfield counties and City of Norton agreed that they would share that revenue; the jurisdiction in which the pumped storage plant was located would not get all the benefits.9

-If a pumped storage project was built in Southwest Virginia using coal mines, it would probably be a "closed loop" project, two reservoirs with no connection to an existing waterbody.
+If a pumped storage project was built in Southwest Virginia using coal mines, it would be a "closed loop" project with two reservoirs that had no connection to an existing waterbody.
 Siting of a closed loop project should be easier, since no natural stream habitat would be flooded to create the two reservoirs.
 The environmental impacts of "open loop" pumped storage projects, such as Smith Mountain Lake and Bath County Pumped Storage Station, are much greater since they utilize existing streams.

 pumped storage requires at least two reservoirs, but one or both could be underground rather than on the surface